John Cohen (center) onstage at Owen Theatre, Mars Hill, North Carolina, 2004. Photograph by Tom Rankin.

 The Center for Documentary Studies is pleased to introduce the 2019–2020 Lewis Hine Documentary Fellows, all of whom will be working with community-based organizations in New York City; scroll down for more information on Mariana Calvo, Alex Cunningham, Katie King, and Azzan Quick.

-The Center for Documentary Studies (CDS) at Duke University is pleased to announce a National Endowment for the Humanities award to conduct “The Civil Rights Movement: Grassroots Perspectives (1940–1980)” in July 2020.
-The institute was offered for the first time in summer 2018; for the 2020 institute, CDS is again working in partnership with the SNCC Legacy Project and Teaching for Change.
+The Center for Documentary Studies (CDS) at Duke University received a National Endowment for the Humanities award to conduct “The Civil Rights Movement: Grassroots Perspectives (1940–1980)."
+Originally scheduled for July 2020, the institute has been rescheduled and will be held online July 6–23, 2021.
+Applications are due March 1, 2021; institute information and application instructions are posted on the institute website at sites.duke.edu/dukecrmsummerinstitute.
+The institute was offered for the first time in summer 2018; for the 2021 institute, CDS is again working in partnership with the SNCC Legacy Project and Teaching for Change.

 Delhi-based photographer Chandan Gomes will be in residence at Duke’s Center for Documentary Studies (CDS) September 24–28, 2019.
 Public events with Gomes will be at the Rubenstein Arts Center.